berry-cs/sinbad/tutorials/racket/quakes1-atomlist.md

 The list of places in the earthquake data often contains duplicates since multiple quakes occur in some places of the world every day.
 Suppose you wanted to extract a list of just the unique places mentioned in the data, where each place is mentioned in the list just once.

 1. First, develop a function that extracts the name of a place from a string like `"5km NNW of Shasta Lake, California"`.
 For this string, your function should just produce `"Shasta Lake, California"`.
-If there is no substring " of ", the function should produce the string it was given with no modifications.
-The `sinbad/extras` library contains a function `string-position` that produces the position of a the first occurrence of a substring in another string.
+If there is no substring `" of "`, the function should produce the string it was given with no modifications.
+The `sinbad/extras` library contains a function `string-position` that produces the position of the first occurrence of a substring in another string.
 For example, `(string-position "wo" "hello world")` produces `6`.
 Experiment with the `string-position` function to understand how it works.
 Then use it, along with `string-contains?` and `substring` to implement your function.

 2. Design a function named **`cons/unique`** that takes a string and a list of strings and `cons`es the given string onto the list only if it is not already a member of the list.
 For example, `(cons/unique "A" (list "B" "C"))` produces `(list "A" "B" "C")`, whereas `(cons/unique "C" (list "B" "C"))` produces `(list "B" "C")`.